jay7sir/jay7sir/README.md

 ## Hi there 👋

-# Welcome to [Your Name]'s GitHub Profile!
+# Welcome to jay7sir's GitHub Profile!

 ## 👋 About Me

 Hi there!
-I'm [Your Name], an enthusiastic Android Developer with a passion for creating intuitive and robust mobile applications.
+I'm jay7sir, an enthusiastic Android Developer with a passion for creating intuitive and robust mobile applications.
 With experience in designing and implementing high-quality Android apps using Kotlin and Java, I enjoy solving complex problems and contributing to innovative projects.

 ### 🔧 Skills